-- 35. The order of the oral hearing are as follows:
+- 34. The order of the oral hearing are as follows:

 - (a) Prosecutor's first counsel;

 - (b) Prosecutor's second counsel;

 - (c) Defendant's first counsel;

-- (d) Defendant's second counsel;

-- (e) Rebuttal (if any by either the Prosecutor's first counsel or second counsel);

-- (f) Surrebuttal (if any by Defendant's first counsel or second counsel)

-- 36. The Prosecutor and the Defendant may reserve up to 10 minutes for rebuttal or surrebuttal.
-The scope of the Prosecutor's rebuttal is limited to responding to the Defendant's oral hearings, and the scope of the Defendant's surrebuttal is limited to responding to the Prosecutor's rebuttal.

-- 37. The First Counsels of the Prosecutor and of the Defendant shall indicate at the beginning of the oral hearing, how long each counsel will speak and how much time it intends to reserve for rebuttal or surrebuttal.
+- (d) Defendant's second counsel; - (e) Rebuttal (if any by either the Prosecutor's first counsel or second counsel); - (f) Surrebuttal (if any by Defendant's first counsel or second counsel) - 35.
+The Prosecutor and the Defendant may reserve up to 10 minutes for rebuttal or surrebuttal.
+The scope of the Prosecutor's rebuttal is limited to responding to the Defendant's oral hearings, and the scope of the Defendant's surrebuttal is limited to responding to the Prosecutor's rebuttal. - 36.
+The First Counsels of the Prosecutor and of the Defendant shall indicate at the beginning of the oral hearing, how long each counsel will speak and how much time it intends to reserve for rebuttal or surrebuttal.
 Either the First or Second Counsel may address the court for the rebuttal or surrebuttal.
-To avoid any doubts, the time reserved for rebuttal or surrebuttal is not included in the minimum time for each counsel to speak as specified in Rule 34.

-- 38. The court may, at its discretion, extend the time allocated to each counsel, provided that the maximum extension for any counsel shall not exceed FIVE minutes.

-- 39. Time shall be kept by a court clerk or timekeeper who will remind each counsel by appropriate means when they have:

-- (i) 15 minutes left;

-- (ii) 10 minutes left;

-- (iii) 5 minutes left;

-- (iv) 1 minute left;

-- (v) to conclude their address forthwith.
+To avoid any doubts, the time reserved for rebuttal or surrebuttal is not included in the minimum time for each counsel to speak as specified in Rule 33. - 37.
+The court may, at its discretion, extend the time allocated to each counsel, provided that the maximum extension for any counsel shall not exceed FIVE minutes. - 38.
+Time shall be kept by a court clerk or timekeeper who will remind each counsel by appropriate means when they have: - (i) 15 minutes left; - (ii) 10 minutes left; - (iii) 5 minutes left; - (iv) 1 minute left; - (v) to conclude their address forthwith. - 39.
+Communication between team's members shall be in writing to prevent disruption, and teams and spectators shall avoid all unnecessary noise or other inappropriate behavior which distracts from the argument in progress. - 40.
+Team members seated at the counsel table shall not be permitted to communicate with spectators, or with any other external person except the judges.
+Without limiting the foregoing, with respect to teams that have researchers, mooters shall not be permitted to communicate with the researchers during the oral hearings. - 41.
+The use of electronic devices is NOT permitted during the oral hearings, except for devices necessary for the setups of online competition (pursuant to Rules 43-51). - 42.
+All the participants including Team members and spectators affiliated with a Team may not directly or indirectly indicate their school to the judges, including through the display or the wearing of name tags, logos, or other signifiers, or the placement of folders, files, or other materials identifying their school in such a way as may be visible to a judge.

-ADDITIONAL RULES FOR 2021 ONLINE COMPETITION
+ADDITIONAL RULES FOR 2023 ONLINE COMPETITION